PHASE ONE PEDIATRIC ORTHODONTICS – ROCHESTER, NY | WEBSTER, NY

 COME SEE US!

-If your child is approximately seven years old or if you can tell they already have some orthodontic concerns (crooked teeth or problems with their bite), we recommend you schedule an appointment with Dr. Drabik or Dr. Peres.
+If your child is approximately seven years old or if you can tell they already have some orthodontic concerns (crooked teeth or problems with their bite), we recommend you schedule an appointment with Dr. Drabik.
 They will know exactly how to make sure your little one stays comfortable and that you completely understand their needs.
-To schedule their orthodontic consultation, contact us today !
+To schedule their consultation with our orthodontist near North Chili, contact us today!